Energy and Environmental Technology

 Mathematics at the level of Mathematics III (at USN), or the equivalent

-Passed a bachelor course in Thermodynamics (minimum 5 credits)
+A bachelor course in Thermodynamics at minimum 5 ECTS credits

-Passed a bachelor course in Fluid Mechanics (minimum 5 credits)
+A bachelor course in Fluid Mechanics at minimum 5 ECTS credits

-- A cumulative grade point average equivalent to, or better than, a C in the ECTS system (we will do the grade conversion)
+You must also fulfil the English requirements, and have a cumulative grade point average equivalent to, or better than, a C in the ECTS system (we will do the grade conversion).

 Please read all the information about the admission process before you apply.